Included in our services is assistance in registering and purchasing access to area codes with the National Do Not Call Registry!

 - placed his number on the National Registry

-- not given written and signed permission to call
+- not given prior express written permission to be called

 - either no established business relationship with the seller, or has asked to get no more calls from or on behalf of that seller . . .